solana-validators/solana-validator-guidebook/docs/FAQ/FAQ.md

 ### Can my withdrawer key be the same as my identity key?

-No, the withdrawer key should not be store on the validator and should not be the same keypair.
+No, the withdrawer key should not be stored on the validator and should not be the same keypair.

 ### What does catching up to the cluster mean?